 Santorini is famed for its volcano, Thera.
 The caldera of the volcano is a hotspot for travelers who visit the stunningly-beautiful island, which has villages perched atop its craggy peaks.

-When travelling to Santorini, slightly higher prices are to be expected.
-Regardless, there are still many options for those who are a bit more budget conscious.
-The hotels on this list cater to travelers who want to spend a bit less on accommodation and still offer plenty of amenities to keep guests happy!
+When traveling to Santorini, slightly higher prices are to be expected.
+Regardless, there are still many options for those who are a bit more budget-conscious.